gyan-cell/nvim/README.md

-# Oblivion - Simple and Minimal NeoVim Config
+# Oblivion-vim - Simple and Minimal NeoVim Config

-Oblivion is a lightweight and minimal NeoVim configuration written in Lua.
+Oblivion-vim is a lightweight and minimal NeoVim configuration written in Lua.
 It aims to provide essential features for a smooth and efficient coding experience, including LSP (Language Server Protocol), TreeSitter, file tree navigation, and GitHub Copilot-like code assistance.

 ## Features
 - **LSP Integration**: Seamless integration with Language Server Protocol for intelligent code completion, diagnostics, and more.